Skivel/Tutorial_Django_REST_API/README.md

 Chapter 7: Selective fields and related fieldsobjects

-You can go to tutorial part with switch branch or clicking on it in README file
+You can go to tutorial part with switch branch or click on it